ksl20200108/IncentiveChain/README.md

 ### About the Author

-> *My name is Shulin Ke, a student from The Chinese University of Hong Kong, Shenzhen (CUHKSZ) major in Data Science and Big Data Technology.*
+> *My name is Shulin Ke, an undergraduate from The Chinese University of Hong Kong, Shenzhen (CUHKSZ) major in Data Science and Big Data Technology.*